Best Single-Premium Life Insurance Companies

 What Is Single-Premium Life Insurance?

-In most cases, single-premium policies are permanent life insurance.
-They maximize cash value growth through investment returns over time.
-You can use this cash value to fund future expenses like retirement or college tuition.
+Most single-premium policies are permanent life insurance.
+Your cash value grows through investment returns, and you can borrow against it or withdraw money for expenses like retirement or college tuition.

 Single-Premium vs Traditional Life Insurance